lzinu/Nubalancer/README.md

 ### 3) python package download

-  In order to use the open API, requests, pprint, pandas must be imported, so requests are downloaded using the following command.
+  In order to use the open API, requests, pprint, pandas must be imported, so requests are downloaded using the following command in your terminal.

     $ sudo pip install requests-openapi